 (a) buildings officially protected as part of a designated environment or because of their special architectural or historical merit, in so far as compliance with certain minimum energy performance requirements would unacceptably alter their character or appearance;’

 On the surface, this would imply an exemption for listed buildings and those buildings in a conservation area because compliance would unacceptably alter the character or appearance.
-This was commonly held belief and indeed a quick search on the internet reveals that this remains the belief for many including EPC assessors and local authorities.
+This was a commonly held belief and indeed a quick search on the internet reveals that this remains the belief for many including EPC assessors and local authorities.

 It is fair to say that the clause of the Regulations above does not provide absolute clarity, however, the words ‘in so far as’ provide the basis for the argument.
 This implies that the exemption for EPCs applies only “in so far as” it would unacceptably alter the character or appearance.
 In other words, it does not completely exempt EPCs for listed buildings, it is only an exemption from minimum energy performance requirements if the alterations would unacceptably affect the character or appearance.
 Outside of compliance with the Minimum Energy Efficiency Standards, the EPC would be required.